russgove/tutorial-workspace-provisioning/docs/PART3.md

     ![Ngrok](../images/ngrok.png)

 1. In the Azure storage account you created in the previous step, create a new table named '**WebhookStateTable**'.
-As its name suppose, this will used to
+As its name suppose, this will used to store the state of the Webhook.

     ![Webhook state stable](../images/webhook_statetable.png)